-- Do not overdose: Stick to the dose recommended by the doctor and do not overdose, especially the liquid form of amoxicillin as you may accidentally pour out extra.
+- Do not overdose: Stick to the dose recommended by the doctor and do not overdose, especially the liquid form of amoxicillin (generally prescribed for infants) as you may accidentally pour out extra.
 Always use the measuring cap provided with the bottle of the medicine to measure the dosage and never use teaspoon/tablespoon for measurement.

 - Feed the baby before the dose: Amoxicillin is safe, but you can be extra cautious by breastfeeding the baby before you take the dose.
 This arrangement is suitable when you have a single dose of amoxicillin a day.
 Discuss the management of dosage intervals and feeding schedule with your doctor to minimize the risk of side effects on the baby.

 - Switch to formula milk: If allergies in your baby make you nervous, then go for formula milk during your treatment.
+But note that formula milk can also cause severe allergies in some infants.
 If the baby is older than 12 months, then cow milk can be a good substitute in combination with other nutritious solid food.